Peel Hunt Reaffirms Hold Rating for British Land (LON:BLND)

-Peel Hunt reiterated their hold rating on shares of British Land (LON:BLND) in a research note released on Tuesday morning, Digital Look reports.
-Peel Hunt currently has a GBX 575 ($7.51) price objective on the stock.
+Peel Hunt reiterated their hold rating on shares of British Land (LON:BLND) in a report published on Monday morning, ThisIsMoney.Co.Uk reports.

-Several other research analysts have also commented on BLND.
-Royal Bank of Canada reissued a sector performer rating and issued a GBX 600 ($7.84) price objective on shares of British Land in a research note on Monday, June 24th.
-Deutsche Bank reissued a hold rating on shares of British Land in a research note on Thursday, September 19th.
-Morgan Stanley lowered their price objective on shares of British Land from GBX 600 ($7.84) to GBX 530 ($6.93) and set an equal weight rating for the company in a research note on Monday, September 2nd.
-UBS Group reissued a buy rating on shares of British Land in a research note on Friday, September 20th.
-Finally, Goldman Sachs Group reiterated a neutral rating on shares of British Land in a research note on Thursday, August 8th.
-Four equities research analysts have rated the stock with a sell rating, ten have given a hold rating and one has given a buy rating to the company’s stock.
-The stock presently has an average rating of Hold and a consensus price target of GBX 589.50 ($7.70).
+Several other research firms have also issued reports on BLND.
+Liberum Capital reiterated a hold rating on shares of British Land in a research note on Tuesday, October 1st.
+Peel Hunt reiterated a hold rating and issued a GBX 575 ($7.51) target price on shares of British Land in a research note on Tuesday, October 1st.
+Morgan Stanley cut their target price on British Land from GBX 600 ($7.84) to GBX 530 ($6.93) and set an equal weight rating on the stock in a research note on Monday, September 2nd.
+UBS Group reiterated a buy rating on shares of British Land in a research note on Friday, September 20th.
+Finally, Royal Bank of Canada reiterated a sector performer rating and issued a GBX 600 ($7.84) target price on shares of British Land in a research note on Monday, June 24th.
+Four research analysts have rated the stock with a sell rating, ten have issued a hold rating and one has assigned a buy rating to the stock.
+The stock has an average rating of Hold and an average target price of GBX 589.50 ($7.70).

 Our portfolio of high quality UK commercial property is focused on Retail around the UK and London Offices.
 We own or manage a portfolio valued at £16.8bn (British Land share: £12.9bn) as at 30 September 2018 making us one of Europe's largest listed real estate investment companies.
 Our strategy is to provide places which meet the needs of our customers and respond to changing lifestyles – Places People Prefer.